 Regional Water Quality Control Board

 San Gabriel is served by the Los Angeles Regional Water Quality Control Board.
-The LARWQCB issued the SUSMP.
 The Board is also responsible for NPDES compliance and permitting, groundwater contamination, leaking underground storage tanks, and protection of surface water and ground water in the Los Angeles Basin.

-The City must comply with the Clean Water Act, the National Pollution Discharge Elimination System, and the Standard Urban Stormwater Mitigation Plan (issued by the Los Angeles Regional Water Quality Control Board).
+The City must comply with the Clean Water Act, the National Pollution Discharge Elimination System and the MS4 Permit (issued by the Los Angeles Regional Water Quality Control Board).
 See ordinance 511 of SGMC.

 At a minimum, projects are required to be sandbagged (minimum two bags high) to prevent run-off into the public right of way.
 Additional BMPs may be needed depending on the size and extent of development.